 This travel-system pushchair, an updated version of a previous model, is designed to be suitable for all-terrain, so if you like to go exploring outdoors with your little one then this pushchair might be right for you.
 It comes with a reversible seat, and Quinny says it has improved the shopping basket and hood.

 But how did this updated pushchair do in our tough safety and durability tests?
-Read our review of the Quinny Buzz Xtra to find out.
+Read our Quinny Buzz Xtra review.

 Quinny Moodd review